XiaoSong9905/HPC-Notes/README.md

 One should notice that I do not contain the copyright of some image files.
 The copyright belongs to the original author.
 Any content inside this repo is NOT ALLOWED FOR COMMERCIAL USE.

+I have tried to include all the reference material I used for the corresponding content.
+This is intended to encourage the user to read those raw reference material themselves as my note only include my undestanding.

 Correction on mistakes is highly welcomed.
+Please post a issue if you found one.

 To open markdown file with better format, [typora](https://typora.io) is recommended.